riongull/dash-incubator-rules/rules.md

 ## 1.2 Dash Vision

-Our vision is to grow Dash to become the number 1 Cryptocurrency for every-day payments by constantly innovating the fastest, easiest-to-use and most cost-effective digital cash at global scale.
+Our vision is to grow Dash to become the number one cryptocurrency for everyday payments by constantly innovating the fastest, easiest-to-use and most cost-effective digital cash at global scale.

 ## 1.3 Strategy